 Dark Star Safari, Overland from Cairo to Cape Town: Travelling across bush and desert, down rivers and across lakes, and through country after country, Theroux visits some of the most beautiful landscapes on earth, and some of the most dangerous.
 It is a journey of discovery and of rediscovery — of the unknown and the unexpected, but also of people and places he knew as a young and optimistic teacher forty years before.

 So there you go!
 A great list of the best books to read while travelling.
 For even more reading inspiration check out this kickass list!
+Check out my buddy Chris’s new book What the Florida if you want to find the weird in Florida state!

 If there are any I might have missed out, tell me in the comments section!